natalieagus/50002-2022/_notes/i_betacpu.md

 # Building the $$\beta$$ CPU
-[You can find the lecture video here.](https://youtu.be/4T9MR8BSzt0) You can also **click** on each heading to bring you to the section of the video covering the subtopic.
+[You can find the lecture video here.](https://youtu.be/4T9MR8BSzt0) You can also **click** on each header to bring you to the section of the video covering the subtopic.

 ## Overview